 Parental responsibility can also be acquired by individuals who are not the child’s parent by obtaining a “lives with order” from the court in respect of the child or by adopting the child or becoming the child’s legal guardian.

-If you have any questions about parental responsibility, what it is and who has it, contact us for expert advice.
+If you have any questions about parental right, what it is and who has it, contact our expert parental responsibility solicitors for advice.

 Residence and contact

 Often when parties separate, disputes arise regarding the children, such as where the child shall live and how much contact they should have with the non-resident parent.

 If the parents do not agree with where the child shall live or how much time the child will spend with each parent, either party can apply to the court for a child arrangements order under the Children Act 1989.

 If the issue in dispute is where the child shall live, then the application to the court should be for a “lives with order” (previously known as a residence order) and if the dispute is in respect of how much time the child should spend with the non-resident parent, then the application to the court is for a “spends time with order” (previously known as contact).

 A “spends time with order” can include direct contact, supervised/supported contact and indirect contact such as letters/FaceTime.

 Rayden Solicitors can offer specialist advice and guidance in relation to all residence and contact disputes.

 Disputes may arise between the parents on specific issues such as what school the child should attend, what medical treatment they receive, what name the child should be known by or any aspect in connection with parental responsibility for a child.
 Before such decisions are made the parent making the decision must obtain the consent of all those who hold parental responsibility in respect of the child.